Navid200/xDrip/docs/Development/PR_How.md

 The more changes you make, the harder it will be for the reviewr to convince themselves to approve.

 ### Explain the problem
 Not everyone uses xDrip the same way.
+The reviewer may have never experienced the problem you are trying to solve.
 The first question you should answer without being asked is "why we need this change".
 Explain what the problem is.
 This does not have to be long.
 In fact, it should be as short as possible.
 Even if there is an issue or description about the problem you are trying to resolve, you should still have a short decription of the problem in your PR.